cdapio/coopr/docs/docs/source/overview/index.rst

 ========
 Coopr is a cluster provisioning system designed from the ground up to fully facilitate cluster lifecycle management in both public and private clouds.
 It streamlines the process of provisioning clusters of any kind, right from an end user's workstation.
-Administrators can easily create cluster templates, which allows end users to quickly instantiate live clusters.
+Administrators can easily create cluster templates, which allow end users to quickly instantiate live clusters.

 Coopr exposes two primary user interfaces: Coopr Admin and Coopr User.
 Coopr Admin makes it easy for administrators to create and maintain complex cluster templates across multiple IaaS clouds, while Coopr User makes it easy for any end user to select and build complex clusters using these templates.
-This empowers the end users eliminating the need for filing tickets or the pain of configuring complicated clusters.
-In essence, Coopr has been designed to offer a comprehensive self-service provisioning system.
+This empowers the end users, eliminating the need for filing tickets and the pain of configuring complicated clusters.
+In essence, Coopr offers a comprehensive self-service provisioning system.

 .. figure:: /_images/coopr-diagram.png
     :align: center